Awokens/SelectMenuInteraction/README.md

 # SelectMenuInteraction
- A handler for select menus using the discord.js library
+ A structure for select menus using the discord.js library